 Our first steps

 “I want to see the camps growing and moving all over South Africa.
 My dream would come true, if we could reach even more teenagers and integrate more social groups.
 Being the leader of the team is amazing but also a huge challenges.
 Bridges Camp means a lot to me.”
-Morongoa Masemola is the leader of the organisation in South Africa
+Morongoa Masemola was leading the project Bridges Camp from June 2016 until October 2017

 The organisation has received several awards: